-The burden of mental illness is substantial, with an estimated one in four of the OECD population affected at any time, and one in two across the life course.
-High quality and access to timely care has the potential to improve outcomes and may help reduce suicide and excess mortality for individuals with mental health disorders.
+The burden of mental illness is substantial, with an estimated one in four people in Organisation for Economic Co-operation and Development (OECD) countries affected at any time, and one in two affected during their lifetime.
+Timely access to high quality care has the potential to improve outcomes and may help reduce suicide and excess mortality for individuals with mental health conditions.

-This data should be interpreted with caution due to very small numbers of cases.
-It is also worth remembering that these rates are dependent on the severity of the case-mix.
-For example, Denmark's high suicide rate may reflect that hospitalised patients have more severe psychiatric disorders than other countries.
-The UK's inpatient facilities might be capturing a wider pool of patients with mental health problems, pushing the rate of suicide down.
+Due to the very small number of cases, reported rates can vary over time and this data should be interpreted with caution.
+It is also important to remember that these rates are dependent on the severity of the case-mix.
+For example, Denmark’s high suicide rate may reflect that hospitalised patients have more severe psychiatric disorders than in other countries.
+The UK’s inpatient facilities might be capturing a wider pool of patients with mental health conditions, pushing the rate of suicide down.

 Patients with mental health problems have a particularly high risk of suicide immediately following discharge from hospital.
 In most countries, over one quarter of suicides within the first year following discharge occur in the first month.
 This high-risk of suicide can be reduced through good discharge planning and follow-up, and enhanced levels of care immediately following discharge.